Author your first Akka service

 Apache Maven version 3.9 or later

-Generate and build the skeleton project
+Generate and build the project

 Follow these steps to generate and build your project: